majdal/modex/scratch/websocket_remoting_API/README.md

 But, instead of building a huge protocol,
 I propose to construct a websocket multiplexer, which should offer the same API as native WebSockets but skims around the 6-connection limit.

+JSON
+====

+One similar task is to write a JSONWebSocket which autowraps and unwraps all messages to/from JSON so that you handlers deal in objects.